 One thing to keep in mind when coaching elite athletes: The best want to get better.
 Rarely are they complacent or satisfied with where they are.
 This is a significant part of what makes them the best.
 They take pride in their craft.

 There is a great article at Training Ground Guru about Rene Meulensteen’s coaching process with some of the best players in the world that illustrates this point.
 Meulensteen served as the “skill development coach” at Manchester United under Ferguson.
 He was hired to improve the skills of the first team which employed some of the best players in the game.

 Continue reading “The Best Want to Get Better”

-Nice little article explaining who Ronaldo considers the best coach and why.
+It’s important to think about what athletes value most in a coach.
+Here’s a nice little article explaining who Ronaldo considers the best coach and why.

 “We had an important game in the Champions League and I said, ‘Coach I need to go to see my daddy’ and I was a key player, I was a very important player and he said, ‘Listen, your personal life, your family is the important thing that you have in your life.
 If you want to go three days, four days, five days you can go’.

 “This moment is what I keep for me because it was the most important time in my life and he shared it with me.
 This is why I respect him and for me he’s the best coach I ever had.”

 This is a crucial lesson for us all.